 Despite the high winds that ripped through here in 1997, shattering and uprooting dozens of trees in what’s known as a ‘windthrow’, this natural event has helped the forest regenerate by allowing new growth to spring up in the open, sunlit spaces.

 Even with the popularity of Cathedral Grove and its easy access, it’s just as easy to find a private bit of forest to yourself by hiking a little ways in.
 Henk and I actually wandered a little off-trail by accident, which led to some interesting discoveries of our own…

 The Biggest Tree in Cathedral Grove

 The trail you don’t want to miss is the one that takes you to the Park’s largest tree on the south side of the highway, an 800-year old Douglas Fir which you really have to see to believe.

-I’m not usually a fan of including people in photos of nature and landscapes, but it’s only by seeing these giants beside a human being that you can put their massive scale into perspective.
+I’m not usually a fan of including people in photos of nature and landscapes, but it’s only by seeing a human beside these trees that you can put the massive scale of these giants into perspective.

 Saying Hello and Goodbye? to the Most Beautiful Old Growth Forests on Vancouver Island

 Only about 5% of old growth forests remain on southern Vancouver Island, a sad statistic that means these magnificent trees will one day be gone forever.
 Walking amongst them, their branches dripping with old man’s beard and other mosses, you can’t help but fall hard for Mother Nature.
 She had us at ‘Hello’ when she invited Henk and I into her oldest forests, surrounding us with their majestic beauty – so it felt only right to return her embrace with a hug of our own.